 More complex user behavior.
-Another hypothesis, initially suggested by Zou et al. [64], is that the actual user model is more complicated than the simple PBM we consider in this work.
-This possibility might explain why listwise approaches bring such considerable improvements over pointwise methods and would not be surprising as user studies have identified more complex biases [1, 50, 63].
-However, we point out that ULTR methods bringing no benefits would mean that the substantial position bias we identified is negligible against other types of biases.
-This assumption, in turn, would contradict related work where PBM-based models trained on more complex user behaviors still improved performance, albeit by not as much as the correct user model [23, 53].
+Zou et al. [65] suggest that the actual user model might be more complicated than the PBM considered in this work.
+This hypothesis might explain why listwise approaches bring such considerable improvements over pointwise methods and would not be surprising as user studies have identified more complex biases [1, 51, 64].
+However, ULTR methods bringing no benefits would mean that the substantial position bias we identified is negligible against other types of biases.
+This assumption, in turn, would contradict related work where PBM-based models trained on more complex user behaviors still improved performance, albeit by not as much as the correct user model [23, 54].

 Lack of identifiability.
-Past studies have identified that a lack of variability in the logged data, i.e., not encountering a query-document pair at different positions, can lead to the dataset not being identifiable, in the sense that there exist infinite valid combinations of relevance and bias parameters [15, 39].
+Past studies have identified that a lack of variability in the logged data, i.e., not encountering a query-document pair at different positions, can lead to the dataset not being identifiable, in the sense that there exist infinite valid combinations of relevance and bias parameters [15, 40].
 However, as this work's four bias estimation methods converged to a similar position bias, we deem this explanation rather unlikely.

 Distribution shift.
 Poor ranking performance may also be caused by the distribution shift between the query-document pairs in the training and annotated test set.
 While methods train only on the top-10 search results, the annotation dataset also includes presumably much less relevant documents sampled from the top-1000 candidate documents.
 This shift in the input feature distribution, in conjunction with the low overlap between train and test queries (see Section 3.1.2) and the long-tail query distribution during training, might all potentially impact ULTR.
 More research and, ideally, clicks for queries with expert annotations are needed to better understand the impact of the various distribution shifts on ULTR.
 Strong logging policy.
 While we do not have access to logging policy scores and rankings on the annotated test queries, the limitations imposed by an already strong production system have been well-documented [22].
 A side observation of ours reinforces this possibility: methods that show strong ranking performance correlate highly with the logging policy of the click dataset (as estimated through the original item position).
-For future dataset releases, we recommend including logging policy scores to enable assessments of the improvement made by training new rankers on click data compared to the logging policy [22, 29].
+For future dataset releases, we recommend including logging policy scores to enable assessments of the improvement made by training new rankers on click data compared to the logging policy [22, 30].

 User-annotator disagreement.
 Finally, the divergence of click prediction and ranking performance hints at a deeper issue: annotators may not find the same documents relevant as users scrolling through a result page, which might be personalized and part of a multi-query session to find actionable information for the current user needs.
-We hope more user studies or parallel datasets of clicks and expert annotations can clarify this hypothesis.
+We hope further analysis of Baidu-ULTR or parallel datasets of clicks and expert annotations can clarify this hypothesis.